-Australian distribution and abundance: Green sawfish are currently distributed from about Mackay (Harry et al., 2011) in Queensland across northern Australian waters to Shark Bay in Western Australia (Figure 7).
+Australian distribution and abundance: Green sawfish are currently distributed from about the Whitsundays (Harry et al., 2011) in Queensland across northern Australian waters to Shark Bay in Western Australia (Figure 7).
 Individuals have been recorded in inshore coastal environments and estuaries but the species does not penetrate into freshwater.
 There are also records of green sawfish hundreds of kilometres offshore in relatively deep water (Stevens et al., 2005).

-Evidence from gillnet fisheries in the eastern Gulf of Carpentaria indicate that green sawfish are not uniformly distributed within their range (Figure 8; Peverell, 2005).
+Evidence from gillnet fisheries in the eastern Gulf of Carpentaria indicate that green sawfish are not uniformly distributed within their range (Peverell, 2005)(Figure 8).
 Surveys and captures in commercial fisheries on the Queensland east coast also show a non-uniform distribution (S. Peverell unpublished data).
-Limited data on short term movement of green sawfish suggest repeated habitat utilisation and utilisation of small core areas (Peverell & Pillans 2004, Stevens et al., 2008).
+Limited data on short term movement of green sawfish suggest repeated habitat utilisation and utilisation of small core areas (Peverell & Pillans, 2004; Stevens et al., 2008).

-Their current distribution is significantly less than 40-60 years ago when they were also found as far south as New South Wales, where the species is now considered extinct (NSW, 2007).
+Their current distribution is significantly less than it was 40-60 years ago when they were also found as far south as New South Wales, where the species is now considered extinct (NSW DPI, 2007).